k21971/EvilHack/doc/evilhack-changelog.md

   is active can burn them down
 - Fix: using burning hands to burn down a tree or a door uses a charge
 - Burning hands/shocking grasp spell status can be viewed in inventory
+- Wand of probing or a stethoscpe used on oneself will show reflection status (spell only)